-are valorized in a wide range of Warring States and early imperial sources.
-Guided by the common view of the Shangshu as a set of (however idealized or retrospectively composed) historical "documents," we are used to taking the "Yao dian" as a narrative of history or political mythology, "euhemerized" or "reversely euhemerized."
-Meanwhile, modern scholarship has dated the composition-or at least the substantial rewriting-of the received "Yao dian" to late Warring States or imperial Qin/early Han times.
-However, it should be noted that all the rather extensive evidence adduced for a Qin or Han dynasty writing or rewriting of the text comes only from the second half of the chapter-that is, the part that corresponds to the "Shun dian" in the ancient-text Shangshu.
-Thus, how do the two parts of the "Yao dian" fit with late Warring States and early imperial intellectual and political history?
+the composition-or at least the substantial rewriting-of the received "Yao dian" to late Warring States or imperial Qin-early Han times.3 However, it should be noted that all the rather extensive evidence adduced for a Qin or Han dynasty writing or rewriting of the text comes only from the second half of the chapter-that is, the part that corresponds to "Shun dian" in the ancient-text Shangshu.
+Thus, how do the two parts of "Yao dian" fit with late Warring States and early imperial intellectual and political history?
 What do they contribute to the political thought of their time?
 And what are the rhetorical means by which they advance their ideological goals?
 In the following, I wish to suggest that we should read the two parts of "Yao dian" neither as a unified whole nor as mere historical or mythological narratives, but instead as works of political rhetoric representing particular ideologies and showing distinctly performative features.

-Performative Speech and the Construction of Yao: The Opening Passage of the "Yao dian"
+Performative Speech and the Construction of Yao: The Opening Passage of "Yao dian"4

 Consider the opening passage of the text, which-we should not forget-is the opening passage of the entire Shangshu.
-In Sun Xingyan's 孫星衍 (1753- 1818) standard edition, collated by Chen Kang 陳抗 and Sheng Dongling 盛冬 鈴, it is punctuated as follows:
+In Sun Xingyan's 孫星衍 (1753-1818) standard edition, collated by Chen Kang 陳抗 and Sheng Dongling 盛冬鈴, it is punctuated as follows: